josdejong/typed-function/README.md

     isolated instances (as returned by `typed.create`) and on all other entities.

+-   `typed.resolve(f: typed-function, argList: Array<any>): signature-object`

+    Find the specific signature and implementation that a typed function `f` would call if invoked on the argument list `argList`.
+Returns null if `f` is not a typed function or if there is no matching signature.
+The returned signature object has properties `params`, `test`, `fn`, and `implementation`.
+The difference betweeen the last two properties is that `fn` is the original function supplied at typed-function creation time, whereas `implementation` is ready to be called on this specific argList, in that it will first perform any necessary conversions and gather arguments up into rest parameters as needed.

+    Thus, in the case when the arguments `a0`,`a1`,`a2` (say) do match one of the signatures of `f`, then `f(a0, a1, a2)` does exactly the same thing as `typed.resolve(f, [a0,a1,a2]).implementation.apply(f, [a0,a1,a2])`.
+But
+    `resolve` is useful if you want to interpose any other operation (such as bookkeeping or additional custom error checking) between signature selection and execution dispatch.

 -   `typed.addType(type: {name: string, test: function} [, beforeObjectTest=true]): void`

     Add a new type.
 A type object contains a name and a test function.